MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

 ms.date: 03/22/2017
 ---

-# Introduction to Storyboards
+# Introduction to Storyboards in Xamarin.iOS

-_A Storyboard is a visual representation of the appearance and flow of your application.
-Xamarin has introduced a Designer to allow Xamarin.iOS applications to take advantage of storyboards, so you can design your application screen visually and access the views, controllers and segues with C# for more control._

 In this guide we will explain what a Storyboard is and examine some of the key components – such as Segues.
 We'll look at how Storyboards can be created and used, and what advantages they  have for a developer.